 Eligibility criteria

-Using the PICOS strategy (Population, Intervention/Exposure, Comparison, Outcomes, Type of Study),21 studies were included if they met the following criteria: participants from general populations; consumption of any type of SSB; high SSB consumers compared to a lower consumption group including non-consumers; dental caries (measured by the decayed, missing and filled teeth or surfaces indices for primary or adult teeth (DMFT/dmft or DMFS/dmfs), or by the early childhood caries (ECC) index), and/or dental erosion (no restriction in measurement) measured at two or more SSB consumption levels.
+Using the PICOS strategy (Population, Intervention/Exposure, Comparison, Outcomes, Type of Study),21 studies were included if they met the following criteria: participants from general populations; consumption of any type of SSB; high SSB consumers compared to a lower consumption group including non-consumers; dental caries (measured by the decayed, missing and filled teeth or surfaces indices for primary or adult teeth (DMFT/dmft or DMFS/dmfs), or by the early childhood caries (ECC) index), and/or dental erosion (no restriction in measurement as no general consensus on a standard index has been reached by dental academics) measured at two or more SSB consumption levels.
 Randomised controlled trials (RCTs), quasi-experimental studies, observational studies, and natural experiments were included.
 Single case-studies, qualitative studies, in-vitro studies, animal studies, reviews, editorials, opinion letters and conference abstracts or posters were excluded.
 Articles published in English and Spanish were included.

 All references were exported into EndNote version X8.0.1, where duplicated records were identified and removed.
-Two researchers independently screened titles and abstracts against the inclusion and exclusion criteria.
+Two researchers (M.J.V. & B.W.) independently screened titles and abstracts against the inclusion and exclusion criteria.
 Full texts of potentially relevant studies were then retrieved and examined for inclusion.
 Disagreements between reviewers were resolved through discussion and consensus.
 Level of agreement between reviewers was assessed with Kappa Cohen in STATA version 15.1.22

 Data extraction